HMB-Entertainment/NZT/README.md

 *Ray Tracing*
 - Originally I tried using turtle but it fell immensely short of my standards.
-- Paul Grahm's ANSI Common Lisp inspired me to consider Ray Tracing.
+- Paul Graham's ANSI Common Lisp inspired me to consider Ray Tracing.
 - Pov-ray install needed to run .pov files to make your own images.

 *Music Generation*